dcodeIO/setup-node-nvm/README.md

 ### node-version

 The node.js version to install and use, according to nvm.
+Uses the version specified in `.nvmrc` if omitted.

 ### node-mirror

-The node.js mirror to use, e.g. `https://nodejs.org/download/v8-canary/` for canary.
+The node.js mirror to use, e.g. `https://nodejs.org/download/v8-canary/` for node on V8 lkgr.

 ## Example usage: